pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 Here's a short summary of what I found.
 This is more a "what _not_ to do" article than a "what you should do" one.
 Specifically, it won't explain how you should write your privacy policy and get consent - that's for another time.

 I also looked through how other analytics provider were counting visitors - a lot of them, at best, are misunderstanding the law, and at worst, violating GDPR.
-This was especially the case for those that claim that they were GDPR complaint and didn't use cookies.
+This was especially the case for those that claim that they were GDPR complaint and don't use cookies.
 And yes, that includes Plausible, Vercel Web Analytics, Umami, Matomo, PostHog, and Fathom.
 I also assume many people don't really understand GDPR either.
 Did you know that GDPR isn't about cookies, and in fact, by itself, you're allowed to set cookies without user consent?
 The important phrase bing "_by itself_".

 It's important to preface that **I'm not a lawyer, and this is not legal advice**.
 However, you may want to reconsider if you're using such services.